CumulusNetworks/docs/content/cumulus-linux/Layer-3/Policy-based-Routing.md

 {{%notice note%}}

-If a PBR rule has both multiple conditions (for example, a source IP match and a destination IP match), but you only want to delete one condition, you have to delete all conditions first, then re-add the conditions you want to keep.
+If a PBR rule has multiple conditions (for example, a source IP match and a destination IP match), but you only want to delete one condition, you have to delete all conditions first, then re-add the ones you want to keep.

 <details>